-At the start of 2011, the redevelopment of downtown Lake Zurich was back to Square One after former developer Equity Services Group was unable to come up with financing for the project.
+At the start of 2011, the after former developer Equity Services Group was unable to come up with financing for the project.

 Since that time, the village hired three consultants to work in concert to form a new strategy to breathe life back into the downtown tax increment-financing district.